-Refer to the Location Considerations on page 16 before beginning installation.
+Refer to the Location Considerations on page 17 before beginning installation.
 These instructions apply to evaporators, indoor air cooled condensing units, and indoor water/glycol cooled condensing units.

-NOTE: Follow all national and local building, electrical, and plumbing codes.
+NOTE: Follow all national and local building, electrical and plumbing codes.

-- The ceiling and ceiling supports of existing buildings may require reinforcements. - Four 1/2-inch, 13 TPI threaded suspension rods are required and field supplied. - The factory-supplied 1/2-inch, 13 TPI hardware kit includes a set of four coil springs, washers, TPI nuts, and TPI self locking nuts. - Recommended clearance between ceiling grids and building structural members is the unit's height plus 3 inches (76 mm).
+- The ceiling and ceiling supports of existing buildings may require reinforcements. - Four 3/8-in.
+16 TPI threaded suspension rods are required and field supplied. - For units with a high-static blower module, two additional suspension rods are required.
+Hang the evaporator before raising/attaching the high-static blower module. - The factory-supplied 3/8-in.
+16 TPI hardware kit includes the remaining installation hardware. - Recommended clearance between ceiling grids and building structural members is the unit's height plus 3 in.
+(76 mm).